About automated account labels

 Where will I see the label?

-Once an account accepts the invitation to our test group, an “automated account” label will appear on their account profile under their profile name and handle.
+Once an account accepts the invitation to our test group, an automated account label will appear on their account profile under their profile name and handle.
+The label may also appear on their Tweets.